eyeem/Public-API/endpoints/albums/GET_albums_id_venue_categories.md

 ### Response
 ***

-200 and an array of album objects, includes pagination parameters
+200 and an array of venue categories, includes pagination parameters

 [Errors](../../resources/errors.md#files)